-At 9 a.m. tomorrow at the Women’s Club house, Chautauqua’s director of religion will discuss “Religion at Chautauqua: Spirituality, Ethics and the Common Good,” as part of the CWC’s Chautauqua Speaks series.
+At 9 a.m.
+Thursday at the Women’s Club house, the Weintraub duo will disclose the “Nuts and Bolts of the CSO,” as part of the Women’s Club’s Chautauqua Speaks series.

 At 1 p.m. today at the Women’s Club house, Kathleen Rehl will return to repeat and update the empowering advice about financial and life transitions that she provided last July.
 Titled “Widowhood: What You Need to Know Now,” her presentation will again be part of the Chautauqua Professional Women’s Network series.